bsccf/Uni-notes/Thermofluids/6 Dimensional analysis/buckingham pi.md

 >  We have 5 variables so $n=5$
 >  So $p=2$ meaning we have 2 dimensionless parameters: $\pi_1,\pi_2$
 > ---
+> Before we can continue we choose the parameters to be our dimensionless parameters, (this can be litterally anything, but you generally choose variables that are of intrest in the problem {ones you can't measure(excessive brackes {see [[top 10 reasons for excessive bracket use]] } ) } ).
+> When doing
+>
 > Lets start by finding $\pi_1$:
-> First we choose the parameters to be our dimensionless parameters, (this can be litterally anything, but you generally choose variables that are of intrest in the problem {ones you can't measure(excessive brackes {see [[top 10 reasons for excessive bracket use]] } ) } )
+>
 > So we will use Dynamic viscosity ($\mu$) and gravity ($g$)
 >
 > Now to calculate $\pi_1$: